 For many countries there are no Payment Processors written that support their currencies.
 If you do not have Payment Processor support for the Payment Processor you want to use, consider writing your own processor or asking a third party to do so.

 Merchant account vs built-in¶

 Most organizations that accept credit card payments will have their own merchant account through a bank, however these usually have monthly charges which may not suit smaller organizations (though they generally have lower percentage payments).
-You can expect to pay a fee for the merchant account and to the payment processor, though these may be bundled together.
-Some, like World Pay & Paypal, do not require separate merchant accounts.
+You can expect to pay a fee for the merchant account and to the Payment Processor, though these may be bundled together.
+Some, like World Pay and Paypal, do not require separate merchant accounts.

 If you do not collect the credit card information yourself on your own site, you need to consider whether the payment workflow is intuitive and easy to use.
 Paypal Standard is often confusing to end users because they are not sure whether or not they need to create a PayPal account.
 Such a barrier can result in decreased contributions.